aws/amazon-freertos/README.md

 ## amazon-freerTOS/vendors License
 The `./vendors` directory contains content that may be subject to different license terms.
 For vendor licensing information, see the LICENSE files or source header documentation for each vendor directory.

+## CBMC

+The `tools/cbmc/proofs` directory contains CBMC proofs.

+To learn more about CBMC and proofs specifically, review the training material [here](https://model-checking.github.io/cbmc-training).

+In order to run these proofs you will need to install CBMC and other tools by following the instructions [here](https://model-checking.github.io/cbmc-training/installation.html).